agile-man-desert

 10. Simplicity is essential

-11. Self-organising teams provide the best results
+11. Self-organizing teams provide the best results

 12. Regularly perform self-reflection to become more effective

-See also: 5 pitfalls when changing CMS »
+See also: 5 Pitfalls When Changing CMS »

-Guidance to choose methods and procedures
+Guidance to Choose Methods and Procedures

-As Mark Shead points out on YouTube, Agile is not a methodology.
+Agile is not a methodology.
 A methodology is a collection of methods, procedures, and rules for a specific discipline.
 But Agile is, as we have seen, primarily a rule set meant to guide teams in choosing the right methods and procedures for them.

 Wrike features a good introduction to Agile methodology frameworks your team can choose within project management, including:

-• Scrum: Sprint-based approach where a small team meets regularly to discuss current tasks and obstacles
+• Scrum: Sprint-based approach where a small team meets regularly to discuss current tasks and obstacles.

-• Kanban: Visual representations of tasks, moving through predetermined stages to track progress and identify obstacles
+• Kanban: Visual representations of tasks, moving through predetermined stages to track progress and identify obstacles.

-• Adaptive project framework (APF): Work is done and evaluated in stages
+• Adaptive project framework (APF): Work is done and evaluated in stages.

-• Extreme project management (XPM): Plan, budget, and final delivery can be altered to fit changing requirements at any time
+• Extreme project management (XPM): Plan, budget, and final delivery can be altered to fit changing requirements at any time.

 Agile